Last Updated: 29 May 2019

 -Students conduct solid research in their chosen field of research with multiple supervisors mentoring them throughout the process

--Students develop their planning abilities, creativity build confidence through their special research achievements.
+-Students develop their planning abilities, creativity, and confidence through their special research achievements.

 Integrated Academic Foundation Lectures